bodyweight hamstring exercise

 How Often Should I Do Swiss Ball Leg Curls?

-How Many Reps And Sets Should I Do For the Swiss Ball Leg Curl?
+How Many Reps and Sets Should I Do for the Swiss Ball Leg Curl?

 The answer to this question depends on your exercise objectives and experience level.